crosstheages/public-data/patch-notes-blast.md

 - Profile
   - Fixed a display issue on private profiles not hiding personalisation icons.

-### Known issues
-- General
-  - There is some performance issue on some devices with lags and impossibility to play cards.
-We are actively working on a setting to reduce effect quality and allow you to play as well as reduce overheating and battery consumption.
-- Success
-  - Successes are not available in the profile.
-- Shop
-  - We had an issue with the possibility to pay in CTA Token in the shop, it has been disabled for now.
-  - There is an issue preventing items from being purchased on iOS and Android devices.
-- Authentification
-  - The text displayed doesn't match the card displayed.
-- Opening
-  - There is a display issue when opening the last pack you have available.
-- Collection
-  - Card list, the book shortcut showing that you have lore to claim should redirect to the lore section directly.
-  - Product detail, the "close" zone of the card displayed in full art is too small.
-  - Product details, the cards from the power list cannot be scrolled.
-- Awakening
-  - There is an issue preventing players from awakening rift cards.
-  - There is an issue with trying to awaken a card that has not been minted yet.
-The craft will fail without consuming cards or currencies.
-- Merge
-  - There is a display issue on the screen to select another card, showing a Hanzo placeholder everytime.
-- Profile
-  - There is a display issue on the card count for each collection.
-- Gameplay
-  - The end turn button sometimes doesn't trigger.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).

 ## 0.24.14618 Hotfix #2

 `2025-09-29 08:00 UTC`